-Map layer that draws symbols Supported visual variables are: col
+Map layer that draws lines.
+Supported visual variables are: col (the color), lwd (line width), lty (line type), and col_alpha (color alpha transparency).

 Usage